Deathlok: Luther Manning

 Colonel Luther Manning is an American soldier from Detroit, Michigan, who, after being fatally injured, is reanimated as a cyborg by Simon Ryker in a post-apocalyptic future.
 He verbally communicates with his symbiotic computer, to which he refers as the abbreviated "'Puter".
-He escapes from Ryker's control, although he dreams he has regained his humanity.
-He battles the evil corporate and military regimes that have taken over the US, while simultaneously struggling not to lose his humanity.
-He battles Simon Ryker and the first Warwolf, and he encounters his wife and son for the first time after becoming a cyborg.
-He battles Simon Ryker's Super-Tank, and then begins a hunt for a "cyborg doctor".
-He battles Simon Ryker as the Savior Machine, and his mind is ultimately transferred into a Luther Manning clone.
-He battles mutants alongside a time-traveling Spider-Man.
-He begins working for the CIA, encounters Godwulf for the first time, and is then finally sent back in time to the modern era.
+After escaping from Ryker's control, Manning battles the evil corporate and military regimes that have taken over the US, while simultaneously struggling to retain his humanity.
+He battles Ryker and the first Warwolf, and he encounters his wife and son for the first time after becoming a cyborg.

 Deathlok battles the Devil-Slayer, but then battles demons alongside Devil-Slayer.
 He later becomes controlled by Mentallo and the Fixer and is sent to assassinate the President, but is stopped by the Thing and Nick Fury.
 After his capture he becomes catatonic, and is taken to England for treatment by the Thing.
 He is cured by Louis Kort, and Nick Fury takes him into custody.
 Deathlok is rebuilt by Roxxon as a robot and sent to sabotage Project Pegasus.
 The robot battles the Thing and Quasar, and self-destructs.
 The real Deathlok, now working for the Brand Corporation, battles Captain America and a time-traveling Luther Manning clone.

-Alongside Captain America, Godwulf, and the Redeemers, he battles Hellinger.
-Some time later, the "mainstream timeline" Luther Manning begins dreaming that he is Deathlok.
-He is charged with temporal energy by Timestream.
-Timestream recruits this "mainstream" human Manning.
-Deathlok, Timestream, and Manning battled the Collins Deathlok, Siege, and Godwulf.
-The Manning Deathlok eventually returns to his own time and overthrows the megalomaniac who had taken over the country.
+Deathlok eventually returns to his own time and overthrows the megalomaniac who had taken over the country.
 Manning remains in his near-future alternate reality, searching for a purpose in life and unable to disconnect himself from the machine bonded to him.
+Manning later returns to the present day, where he lives in solitude until he is apprehended by S.H.I.E.L.D.